Tag Archives: roofing maintenance

 If you do the installation yourself, be sure to wear a breathing mask to avoid those toxic fumes that could be dangerous to your health.

-Both save you from expensive energy bills and are fairly easy to install, but Silicone protects against ugly staining, while tar roofing material has toxic qualities during installation.
+The benefits are slight, but the advantage here goes to the silicone option.
+Both save you from expensive energy bills and are relatively easy to install, but Silicone protects against ugly staining, while tar roofing material has toxic qualities during installation.

 Aesthetic Appeal

 With roofing tar, you are oftentimes limited to black or white.
-Some companies specialize in offering a variety of different colors but don’t be surprised if the majority of roofing companies in your area stick with tradition.
+Some companies specialize in offering a variety of different colors, but don’t be surprised if the majority of roofing companies in your area stick with tradition.

-Also, as previously mentioned, silicone is resistant to staining and dirt, which can cause unsightly spots to appear over time, making your roof look dirty and worn down.
+Also, as previously mentioned, Silicone is resistant to staining and dirt, which can cause unsightly spots to appear over time, making your roof look dirty and worn down.

 Durability & Longevity

-This is incredibly important when it comes to dealing with high winds or keeping snow/water buildup from forming on the roof.
+A smooth surface is incredibly important when it comes to dealing with high winds or keeping snow/water buildup from forming on the roof.

 As we all know, water damage is a real wild card that can wreak havoc on your home or business.